mmore500/waves/blog/_posts/2021-04-30-2021-onboarding-checklist.md

 ![welcome!]({{ site.baseurl }}/assets/mmore500/gifcities-trenwelcome.gif){:style="width:100%;"}

-To ensure that we can get off to a running start when the workshop begins, please work through onboarding information and tasks below by **Friday, June 11**.
+To ensure that we can get off to a running start when the workshop begins, please work through onboarding information and tasks below by **Wednesday, June 9th**.
 Feel free to drop a line to me at [m.more500@gmail.com](mailto:m.more500@gmail.com) with any questions or issues.

 Links on this checklist meant only for workshop participants are password protected.